mrsingleton/jour71105/lessons/data/spreadsheets/02-sorting.md

 - Then choose an upward or downward alphanumeric direction.

 ### Tip
-__Sorting on colums helps you point out the most extreme values in a dataset, then answer questions such as, _What are the top 10 names_ or _What are the bottom 5 items_ or _What are the latest dates.__
+__Sorting on colums helps you point out the most extreme values in a dataset, then answer questions such as, _What are the top 10 names_ or _What are the bottom 5 items_ or _What are the latest dates_.__

 ## To sort spreadsheet data
 1. Highlight a column to sort by.